 Berkshire’s field hockey program has competed at the top of the New England Class B over the past ten years.
 In more recent years, the Bears have finished as New England quarterfinalists in 2005 and 2009, semifinalists in 2008 and 2014, and champions in 2007.
 The team competes at the highest level with one of the toughest schedules in the league including games against top Class A NEPSFHA teams Greenwich Academy, Hotchkiss, Taft, Loomis Chaffee and Deerfield.
 With top notch athletic facilities, including a turf field specifically for field hockey, the Berkshire program continues to be a top contender in New England.

-Ms. Woodworth joined Berkshire in 2012 and took over as head varsity coach in 2015.
+Coach Heidi Woodworth joined Berkshire in 2012 and took over as head varsity coach in 2015.
 During her first three years with the team, the Bears made two appearances in the New England Championship tournament.
-After attending the Taft School ('07), where she captained the Varsity Field Hockey, Ice Hockey and Lacrosse teams, Ms. Woodworth went on to continue her ice hockey career at Middlebury College ('11).
-During her tenure the team attended the NCAA tournament all four years and earned two NESCAC championships.
+After attending the Taft School ('07), where she captained the varsity field hockey, ice hockey and lacrosse teams, Coach Woodworth went on to continue her ice hockey career at Middlebury College ('11).
+During her tenure, the team earned a spot in the NCAA tournament all four years and won two NESCAC championships.

-In addition to coaching field hockey, Ms. Woodworth teaches U.S. History, assistant coaches the Varsity Girls Hockey team and serves as House Head in Godman Dormitory.
+In addition to coaching field hockey, Ms. Woodworth teaches U.S. History, serves as the assistant coach for the girls varsity hockey team and is House Head in Godman Dormitory.